idimidi-maker/currency_NBP/readme.md

 What's more, make sure that libraries are implemented to your environment (your can download the latest versions from https://mvnrepository.com/).

-Application has been created using Java language, version 15.
+Application has been created using Java language.